http4s/http4s/docs/src/main/tut/client.md

 How do we know the server is running?
 Let's create a client with http4s to try our service.

 A recap of the dependencies for this example, in case you skipped the [service] example.
-With the following dependencies in your build.sbt:
+Ensure you have the following dependencies in your build.sbt:

 ```scala
 scalaVersion := "2.11.8" // Also supports 2.10.x and 2.12.x